aszepieniec/stark-anatomy/docs/overview.md

 [^1]: Also, algebraic *internal* representation.
 [^2]: Note that FRI is defined in terms of abstract oracles which can be queried in arbitrary locations; a FRI protocol can thus be compiled into a concrete protocol by simulating the oracles with any cryptographic vector commitment scheme.
 Merkle trees provide this functionality but are not the only cryptographic primitive to do it.
+[^3]: Formally, *knowledge* is defines as follows: an extractor algorithm must exist which has oracle access to a possibly-malicious prover, pretends to be the matching verifier (and in particular reads the messages coming from the prover and sends its own via the same interface), has the power to rewind the possibly-malicious prover to any earlier point in time, runs in polynomial time, and outputs the witness.
+STARKs have been shown to satisfy this property, see section 5 of the [EthSTARK documentation](https://eprint.iacr.org/2021/582.pdf).